github/codeql/docs/language/ql-handbook/predicates.rst

 is not usually allowed to be infinite.
 In other words, a predicate can only contain a finite number of tuples.

 The QL compiler reports an error when it can prove that a predicate contains variables that aren't constrained to a finite number of values.
-See :ref:`binding` for more information.
+For more information, see ":ref:`binding`."

 Here are a few examples of infinite predicates::